NPetersenDK/BambuLab-Smooth-Timelapse/README.md

 2. chmod +x run.sh
 3. python3 run.py
 4. Test that it takes a picture by moving the magnet to the door sensor.

+## Usage
+1. Make sure to run the python script before starting a print.
+You can run it in the background, or in a screen session.
+2. Start a print in Bambu Studio as you normally would, but with the following parameters:
+3. Go under Others -> Special Mode -> Timelapse -> Smooth
+4. When starting the print enable the timelapse feature.
+5. It will now go to the poop position for each layer and take a picture.
+The pictures will be saved in the folder you specify in the run.sh file.